 5. Schedule Repairs for Off-Season Times

 Don’t schedule your home repairs during high season times if possible, as you will pay more for the contractors.
 During high season, contractors are busier and, thus, will charge you more.
-December and early January are typically the slowest periods for contractors, so you may get a better deal then.
+December and in the months leading up to Christmas are peak season, while the winter months are typically the slowest periods for contractors, so you may get a better deal then.